-Results for Alt 3 are similar to Alt 1B with some additional differences in the percent of days outside the 61°F to 71°F index range for larvae, fry, and juvenile rearing and emigration, including a 36.4% increase in occurrence outside the index range under Alt 3 relative to the NAA.
-The percent of days outside the range under Alt 3 in June and July of above normal water years and June of below normal years would be 5.8%, 12.1%, and 9.1% lower, respectively, than the percent of days under the NAA. .
+Results for Alternative 3 are similar to Alternative 1B with few differences in the percent of days outside the 61°F to 71°F index range for larvae, fry, and juvenile rearing and emigration, including a 36.4% increase in occurrence outside the index range under Alternative 3 relative to the NAA during September of Above Normal Water Years and a 14.3% decrease in occurrence outside the index range in June of Below Normal Water Years.
+The percent of days outside the range under Alternative 3 in June and July of Above Normal Water Years and June of Below Normal Water Years would be 5.8%, 12.1%, and 9.1% lower, respectively, than the percent of days under the NAA.

+Due to low frequency of differences between each alternative and the NAA in exceedances above water temperature index values in the Sacramento River, they are not expected to be persistent enough to affect striped bass at a population level.

 Flow Effects